 The “adoption” of instructional materials is a process that occurs at the state and/or local level.
 During this process, print and digital materials are reviewed and approved for use in elementary and secondary public schools.

-Current Textbook Adoption Schedule (updated April 2019)
+Current Textbook Adoption Schedule (current as of July 2019)

 As part of the adoption process instructional materials are designed and developed in accordance with very specific state criteria.
 Materials must be carefully aligned with state academic standards.
 They must also meet criteria regarding content, size, weight, durability, and many other factors.
 States select instructional programs in various grades and subject levels.
 Most materials adopted by states are used for six years.
 Such programs usually include textbooks, study guides, workbooks, online homework helps, websites, teacher editions, and more.
 Once a state adopts an instructional program, school districts may purchase it for use locally.
 State adoptions vary in many ways.
 Some state adoptions are “advisory” in that the state is only issuing a list of recommended books or programs and not requiring that certain materials be used.
 Other state adoptions require districts to purchase books or programs from the state list.
 In non-adoption states, school districts (not states) adopt and then purchase instructional materials.
 Even so, the materials generally must reflect state standards and meet local specifications.